Optimizing for periodicity: a model-independent approach to flux crosstalk calibration for superconducting circuits: Experimental implementation

 We use primarily an optimization algorithm based on Bayesian optimization~\cite{brochuTutorialBayesianOptimization2010}, which is a global optimizer suited for black-box optimization with objective functions which are expensive to evaluate.
 The algorithm uses a Gaussian process to approximate the objective function, which is called the prior.
 At each step, the optimizer samples the distribution at a new point in the parameter space, which is probabilistically chosen according to the prior to improve upon the existing samples while minimizing the uncertainties of the prior~\cite{buitinck2013api}.
 The Gaussian process is then updated according to the Bayesian inference rule, and is used as the prior for the next iteration.
 The compensation parameters $\Omega_{ji}$'s are bounded to within $[-0.2, 0.2]$, and the optimization is initialized with evaluations at 20 random points in the parameter space.
 The bounds correspond to typical levels of crosstalk in large-scale devices~\cite{daiCalibrationFluxCrosstalk2021}.
 We defer to Sec.~\ref{sec:Landscape} for a discussion of how the bounds and initial conditions could affect the optimization.
 In figure~\ref{fig:Optimization}(a), the trial compensation parameters and the periodicity is plotted versus the optimization step.
 It can be seen that the optimum parameters have been found after about 40 iterations.
+There is a drop in the periodicity near step 50, even when the compensation parameters remain mostly unchanged.
+This is due to the presence of hysteresis in the QFP (see ~\ref{app:Hysteresis} for further discussion).
 In figure~\ref{fig:Optimization}(b), the landscape of the objective function, predicted by the final Gaussian process model is shown, together with markers for the parameter values sampled during the optimization.
 The minimum is at around $(\Omega_{\t{QFPZ}~\t{QFPX}}, \Omega_{\t{TR}~\t{QFPX}})=(0, 0)$, which is the expected optimum compensation parameter given $\mb{C}^\t{init}=\mb{C}^\t{ref}\approx \mb{C}$ and hence $\mb{C}^\text{res}\approx \mb{I}$.
 In figure~\ref{fig:Optimization}(c), we show the difference between elements of $\mb{C}^{\t{res}\prime}$ with the identity matrix.
 The magnitudes of the elements are all below $3\times10^{-3}$, which is about the error of the iterative method~\cite{daiCalibrationFluxCrosstalk2021}.
 This shows that the crosstalk matrix obtained by the optimization method is comparable to the crosstalk matrix obtained by the iterative calibration method.
 We also note that the differences are much smaller than the flux sweep step size, which shows that the method does not require high resolution scans to be accurate.
-As a result of this, the optimization based measurements required fewer data as compared to one iteration of the translation-based method.
+As a result of this, the optimization-based measurements required fewer data as compared to one iteration of the translation-based method.

 Using the same optimizer setting but starting the optimization with estimated crosstalk from one iteration of the translation-based method, the estimated crosstalk obtained converged with similar level of accuracy, as compared to starting the optimization with the reference crosstalk matrix, obtained from multiple iterations of translation-based method.
 The result is presented in~\ref{app:SingleIteration}.